jannatulhashi/predicting_bankrupt_companies/README.md

 ### Different Machine Learning Models:

 In this section, I explore the application of multiple machine learning models, each bringing a unique approach and perspective to the problem.
 My goal is to evaluate, compare, and understand the performance of each model, guiding me in selecting the most effective approach for predicting company bankruptcies.
-Through this comparative analysis, my aim is to derive meaningful insights and enhance the robustness and accuracy of my bankruptcy prediction capabilities.
+Through this comparative analysis, I aim to derive meaningful insights and enhance the robustness and accuracy of my bankruptcy prediction capabilities.

 ## Logistic Regression: